Proposition 64 Public Health & Safety Grant Program

 However, in 2020 with the passage of Assembly Bill (AB) 1872, eligibility for Proposition 64 Public Health & Safety (Prop 64 PH&S) Grant funding solicitations have been broadened.
 Revenue and Taxation Code (RTC), Section 34019, subd. (f)(3)(C) now allows local governments to apply for this funding through the BSCC if they do not ban both indoor and outdoor commercial cannabis cultivation, or ban retail sale of cannabis or cannabis products pursuant to Section 26200 of the Business and Professions Code or as otherwise provided by law.

-At the September 10, 2020 BSCC Board meeting, 10 jurisdictions were awarded, in total, almost $10 million through the inaugural Prop 64 PH&S Grant Request for Proposals (RFP).
-The 3-year grant period for Cohort 1 began October 1, 2020 and will end September 30, 2023.
-Brief summaries of the projects are be located here.opens WORD file
+At the April 8, 2021 BSCC Board meeting, 23 jurisdictions were awarded, in total, over $21 million in second round Prop 64 PH&S Grant funding.
+The 3-year grant service period for Cohort 2 begins May 1, 2021 and will end April 30, 2024.

 In alphabetical order:

 |Grant Funding Awarded|

 City of Berkeley

 City of Fresno Police Department